cran-task-views/WebTechnologies/webtech.md

 -   [tuber](https://github.com/soodoku/tuber) (not on CRAN): A YouTube API client.
 -   <pkg>yummlyr</pkg> ([GitHub](https://github.com/RomanTsegelskyi/yummlyr)) provides an interface to the [Yummly](https://developer.yummly.com/) recipe database.
 -   <pkg>zendeskR</pkg>: This package provides a wrapper for the Zendesk API.
+-   [ZillowR](https://github.com/fascinatingfingers/ZillowR) is a client for the Zillow real estate service.